rbkrs/rbkrs.github.io/README.md

 ## 📖 Overview

-A **modern, responsive portfolio website** built with vanilla web technologies, showcasing my journey in data science, machine learning, and AI.
+This repo details a **modern, responsive portfolio website** built with vanilla web technologies, showcasing my journey in data science, machine learning, and AI.
 The site features interactive project demonstrations, Kaggle competition achievements, and comprehensive technical documentation.

 > *Static website hosted on GitHub Pages with a focus on performance and accessibility*